Load data from Parquet files in Amazon S3 on AWS

 This article explains how to load data from Parquet files in Amazon S3 buckets on AWS using IMPORT.

 In Exasol 2025.1 and later you can use the IMPORT command to load data from Parquet files in Amazon S3 buckets on AWS using the native bulk loader in Exasol.
 This allows multiple Parquet files to be imported in parallel across nodes, enabling higher throughput for larger datasets.
-Single Parquet files can be read using multiple parallel operations for faster and more efficient data read times.
+Single Parquet files can be read using multiple parallel operations, which results in faster and more efficient data read operations.

 This operation is only supported for files stored on Amazon S3 on AWS.
 Other cloud services that use an S3 compatible protocol are not supported.
 Exasol automatically recognizes an Amazon S3 import based on the URL that is used with the IMPORT statement.